One of the best-kept secrets in the Midwest turns on the charm this Valentine’s Day.

 Habberstad House is impossible to miss as it’s painted in three different shades of green.
 Here you can anticipate a daily two-course breakfast and plenty of gardens to walk off those extra sausages you said you weren’t going to order.
 See if their Carriage House is available if you’d like some extra privacy.

 There is also a small hotel in town called The Stone Mill Hotel and Suites.
-Built in 1885, has 13 rooms that reflect its agricultural history with country style interior.
+Built in 1885, has 13 rooms that reflect its agricultural history with a country-style interior.

 BEST PLACES TO EXPLORE